Thursday, May 16, 2019

 Dom (aka LeDomduVin aka Dominique Noël)

-PS: This post complements another post, titled "Bottle Dimensions", that I wrote 2 years ago and that you can read here
+PS: This post complements another one, "Bottle Dimensions," that I wrote two years ago and that you can read here

 Step into the Green!
 Drink more biodynamic and organic wines (and food) from sustainable cultures and respect the environment!
 Preserve the Planet!